james-yoo/rclUE/README.md

 ### Missing library
 Due to pre-compiled libraries, ThirdParty/ros/lib/librcl.so dynamically links libyaml.so and libspdlog.so.1, which needs to be provided by/installed on the host system.
 If not, Unreal fails to load the plugin or package the project without further details.

-On some operating systems, even with libyaml and libspdlog installed, the version appendix may does not exist.
+On some operating systems, even with libyaml and libspdlog installed, the version appendix may not exist.
 You can try creating them using:

 ```
 cd /lib64